JakeSteam/blog-programming/_posts/2023-07-29-calculating-jekyll-blog-word-count-and-more.md

 ---
-title: How to discover your Jekyll site's total word count, longest / shortest post, and more
+title: How to discover your Jekyll site's total word count, longest / shortest post, and more 🔡
 author: Jake Lee
 layout: post
-image: /assets/images/2023/
+image: /assets/images/2023/wordcount-banner.png
 tags:
     - Ruby
     - Jekyll
 ---

 I've been writing blog posts for quite a few years, and when a single post can easily be thousands of words... my total word count must be in the hundreds of thousands!
-To find out, I expanded an existing Jekyll plugin's functionality, here's how to use it 📊
+To find out, I expanded an existing Jekyll plugin's functionality, here's how to use it.

 ## The plugin